Working hard was in Victor Pantaleo’s blood.

 “He was an excellent, excellent pilot,” Deane said.
 “But I just felt something.”

-Although the investigation is ongoing, initial reports from the National Transportation Safety Board suggest engine failure as the cause of the accident.
+Although the investigation is ongoing, from the National Transportation Safety Board suggest engine failure as the cause of the accident.
 Pantaleo’s passenger, whose name has not been released, was taken to a nearby hospital with serious injuries.

 In one of those weird, cosmic ways, Deane said the abruptness with which Pantaleo died fit with the dramatic way he lived his life.